DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

        => Redirect("~/api/report/DownloadByName(Post Report)");
    ```

-6. Extend the Blazor WebAssembly application's `IWebAPI` service with a method that requests a report for the specified post.
+6. Extend the Blazor WebAssembly application's `IWebAPI` service with a method that requests a report.

    _Services/WebAPI.cs_:
    ```cs